Photo of Anna Kozlova

 Description of Research:

-My doctoral research is an oral history project consisting of interviews with post-Soviet German and Jewish migrants in Canada who migrated to Canada after previously settling in an “ancestral homeland.”
-It explores how migrants’ conception of belonging and feeling at home evolves through multiple migrations.
+My doctoral research is focused on transnational post-Soviet German migrants who migrated to Manitoba under the Manitoba Provincial Nominee Program between 1998 and 2012 after previously settling in Germany.
+It explores how migrants’ conceptions of belonging and feeling at home evolve through multiple migrations as well as notions of an ancestral homeland.

 My current research is building on my master’s thesis research, which examined the sense of national identity and belonging amongst first-generation Volga German migrants in Germany.
 The data for my master’s thesis was gathered through oral history interviews with individuals of Volga German origin who came to Germany from the former Soviet Union when they were children.